67P/hubot-kredits/README.md

 ### MediaWiki

 The MediaWiki integration will periodically check for wiki page creations and edits.
-It will create kredits proposals based on amount of text added.
+It will create kredits contribution tokens based on amount of text added.

 #### Setup